sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

   `/hana`, `/hana/shared`, `/hana/log`, and `/hana/data`.
 The main purpose of this tag is to use it with `--skip-tags`, to skip modifying these directories.
 This can be useful when using tag `sap_hana_install_preinstall`.
+- tag `sap_hana_install_configure_firewall`: Use this flag to configure the firewall ports for SAP HANA
 - tag `sap_hana_install_extract_sarfiles`: Use this flag with `--skip-tags` to run the SAR file preparation steps of tag `sap_hana_install_prepare_sarfiles` without extracting the SAR files.
 - tag `sap_hana_install_generate_input_file`: Only generate the input file for SAP Application